NatalliaRak/adopt_a_pet/README.md

 Adopta-a-pet
 =======================

-# The Adopt a pet React app project is a Codecademy student project.
+# dopt a pet React app project is a Codecademy student project.
 6 of September

 ## OBJECTIVE